dmore/kali-soc-terraform-purple/README.md

 This project is a Terraform-based implementation for deploying a Security Operations Center (SOC) using Kali Linux in AWS.
 It provides an Infrastructure as Code (IaC) solution that allows users to easily replicate and manage a complete SOC environment using the Kali Purple suite.
 This implementation is inspired by the original CloudFormation-based deployment by [ZoccoCss](https://github.com/ZoccoCss/kalisoc).

+Once resources have been deployed follow [Kali Purple Documentation] (https://gitlab.com/kalilinux/kali-purple/documentation/-/wikis/home) for configuring ElasticSearch and the other tools.

 ## Overview

 The Kali SOC project allows you to deploy a fully functional Security Operations Center in AWS, leveraging Kali Linux tools for purple team activities.
 This setup is suitable for practicing security operations, threat detection, response activities, and training.